DominicKlmNL/counter-strike-2-config/README.md

 ## Keybind Scancode Guide

+> [!TIP]
+> Use this guide to easily set up Counter-strike 2 binds in line with the required Scancodes

 Since the arrival of CS2 it is no longer possible to use the old binds, as its replacement we now have to bind it through scancodes (e.g. bind scancodeXX "Command"). </p>
 This overview serves as a quick reference sheet that has the scancodes mapped out and is easy to access. </p>